 A camper with an additional tent or a tent with a second tent is an extra $6 fee.

-Jester Park features 196 campsites spread across wooded hills and along the shore of Saylorville Lake.
-These include 81 electric sites, 111 primitive sites, and four primitive walk-in sites.
+Jester Park features 223 campsites spread across wooded hills and along the shore of Saylorville Lake.
+These include 80 electric sites (17 of these allow advance reservation), 111 primitive sites (9 of these allow advance reservation), four primitive walk-in sites, and two reservable youth areas.
 Of the primitive sites, 20 are compatible with equestrian users within the park, and layovers can be arranged with Jester Park Stables.
 The operation hours at the Jester Park Registration booth are as follows: Monday 4-8 p.m.; Tuesday & Wednesday - closed (self-register); Thursday through Saturday 2-10 p.m.; Sunday 2-6 p.m.
 Campers must self-register during non-operation hours.

 Maps: Campground, #1, Campground #2, Youth & Water Trail Campgrounds, Backpacker Campground, Tent Campground